pressreader/code-conventions/README.md

 - They enable readers to understand the code more quickly by making assumptions based on previous experience.
 - They facilitate copying, changing, and maintaining the code.

-## Design Guidelines

-All `PressReader` projects should follow [Microsoft Framework Design Guidelines](https://msdn.microsoft.com/en-us/library/ms229042.aspx).
-In addition to this document we agree to follow coding conventions below.
-*Microsoft Framework Design Guidelines is one of [the most popular](http://www.marlabs.com/top-seven-coding-standards-and-guideline-documents-cnet-developers) code conventions.*

 ## Formatting

 Use **utf-8** charset for all files in the project.
 Use **4 space indentation** for *.cs files in the project.